ogecko/alpaca-benro-polaris/docs/betatest.md

 * Location: Auckland, New Zealand
 * Optics: Nikon Z8 (z14-24mm F2.8)
 * Mount: Benro Polaris
-* ABP Driver: Mac (Apple M1 Silicon chipset)
+* ABP Driver: 14” MacBook Pro 2021 (Apple M1 Silicon chipset) originally
+tested using macOS 14 Sonoma and more recently, the latest released version macOS 15 Sequoia
-* ABP Driver: older Mac (Intel chipset), I’ve installed Windows 10 Home (OS build 19045.2965) which can be used from the initial boot up - enabling the Mac to effectively operate like a Windows PC (unsuccessful)
+* ABP Driver: older 13” MacBook Pro 2013 (Intel chipset), using Bootcamp Windows 10 Home (OS build 19045.2965) - enabling the Mac to effectively operate as a Windows PC
-* ABP Driver + Nina Platform (software): Mac (Apple M1 Silicon chipset) using the Codeweavers Crossover (WINE application) (unsuccessful as each program can only be run in isolation)
-* StellariumPLUS Platform: iPhone 15 Pro Max (IOS v17.6.1)

 ## Test coverage
-Pentax K1 - Nikon Z6 - android
-Intending to use MacOS version of ABP on Apple M1 SiliconMacBook Pro and SynScan with Stellarium etc
+Nikon Z8 - iPhone 15 Pro Max (see above) with Stellarium PLUS

 ## Test Results
-TBD
+* Having tested ABP both in Windows format (bootcamp 2013 MacBook with Windows 10) and also the Mac version of ABP (on M1 MacBook), actually found the connection more stable and quicker to load using the Mac version.
+* ABP works well with the very latest and just released (16 Sept 24) version of macOS 15 Sequoia, which is excellent.
+* Latest desktop version of Stellarium (24.3) for macOS works well, though much better using Stellarium PLUS via iPhone
+* Stellarium PLUS tested on iPhone 15 Max Pro using both iOS17.6.1 and also the very latest version iOS 18 (released 16 Sept 24).
+The App runs excellent on both versions of iOS and the telescope GoTo function is brilliant
+* Using macOS, tested NINA (Windows only program) and the original Windows ABP driver using Codeweavers Crossover (WINE) - unsuccessful, since each program can then only be run in isolation and not integrate with the other programs
+* As a Mac user, fully accept that most Astro programs are Windows based and NINA doesn’t run on macOS.
+As such, a mini PC (Windows) would be preferable to install and run ABP - but hopefully Stellarium PLUS (on iPhone) could be used.
+* Amazing development project and an awesome upgrade to the existing functionality of the Benro Polaris

 # Ladislav (LS)